MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### Restore a manual backup

 You can only restore to sandbox environments.
-To restore it to a production environment, first switch it to a sandbox environment and then you can switch back type to production after restoration.
+To restore it to a production environment, first switch the environment to a sandbox environment and then you can switch back to production after restoration.
-You cannot restore to production environments.
-To restore to a production environment, you need to change it to a sandbox environment first and then you can change the type back to production after restoring.
+You can't restore to production environments.

 > [!Important]
 > Note that changing an environment type to sandbox affects database retention.
 See [Restore production environment FAQ](#can-i-restore-to-a-production-environment) for more details about the effects of changing the environment type.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) with administrator credentials.

-2. Go to **Environments** > [**_select an environmen_t**\] > **Backups & Restore** > **Restore or manage**.
+1. Go to **Environments** > [**_select an environmen_t**\] > **Backups & Restore** > **Restore or manage**.

-3. Select the **Manual** tab.
+1. Select the **Manual** tab.

-4. Select a manual backup to restore, and then select **Restore**.
+1. Select a manual backup to restore, and then select **Restore**.

-5. Select whether to include audit logs.
+1. Select whether to include audit logs.
 Including audit logs can significantly add to the time it takes to restore an environment and, by default, isn't done.
 For more information, see [Restore audit logs](#restore-audit-logs).

-6. Select an environment to overwrite, and then select **Restore**.
+1. Select an environment to overwrite, and then select **Restore**.

-7. Confirm overwrite of the environment.
+1. Confirm overwrite of the environment.

 ### Restore audit logs